210823-Enterprise/overwinter_p1/README.md

 To-do list: [`for future iterations`]
 * Mapping of join columns inside of entities.
 * Implement of aggregate functions.
-* Include LIKE in possible conditions
 * fix application.properities finding bug with mac OS
-* make serial primary key annotation

 ## Getting Started
 Currently project must be included as local dependency. to do so: